 The implications of and responses to social problems for marginalised and vulnerable members of society are central to this programme.

 Students are offered an opportunity to take elective modules in Semesters, 3, 4, 5 and 6.
-Students may elect from a wide range of modules such as (but not limited to) Personal & Professional Development; Social Care, Organisational Studies.
+Students may select from a wide range of modules such as (but not limited to) Personal & Professional Development; Social Care, Organisational Studies.
 Probation, Policing and the Police, and Sociology of Deviance.

 The programme is structured to provide students with the opportunity to gain a solid academic foundation in a range of related disciplines.
 The programme is also structured to enable students to develop their critical understanding of the applied nature of social science, and the importance of social research in critical inquiry and analysis of contemporary society.